Notice of Pre-AIA or AIA Status

 With respect to claim 18, Andresen discloses the API is imiquimod.
 [Andresen, 0344, Figure 17d] Imiquimod is a TLR7 agonist.
 Andresen further discloses the composition may comprise a combination of two drugs, including resiquimod, imiquimod, R850, R851, TMX-101, TMX-201, TMX-202, which are TLR7 agonists that modulate an immune response.
 [Andresen, 0119, 0123]

 With respect to claim 28, Andresen discloses the API, imiquimod, is dissolved at a concentration of about 2.6 mg/g.
-[Andresen, 0344] Andresen implicitly discloses the APIs are dissolved at 20°C. For the reasons described above, it is reasonable to conclude the composition is homogenous at 20°C. In a homogenous mixture, solutes are completely dissolved.
-Thus, since the composition comprises a solute, imiquimod, and is homogenous at 20°C, then said solute must be completely dissolved.
-Therefore, it is reasonable to conclude the API is dissolved at 20°C.
+[Andresen, 0344] Andresen implicitly discloses the APIs are dissolved at 20°C. As described above, the composition is necessarily a homogeneous solution at 20°C. In a homogeneous mixture, solutes are completely dissolved.
+Accordingly, the APIs are necessarily dissolved at 20°C to achieve said homogeneity.

 With respect to claim 39, Andresen discloses the composition may comprise iodinated saccharides, iodinated disaccharides, iodinated polysaccharides, or a derivative or a combination thereof.
 [Andresen, 0097]